Intelafy-LLC/statemanager/design.md

 - **One Firestore per cloud project:** strict project isolation; no cross-project data sharing.
 - **IAM:** service account scoped to the job's project with minimal permissions (read/write `jobs/{jobID}` collection).
 - `projectID` is required per `NewFirestoreStore` call; never default or infer.

+### Cleanup and Lifecycle

+- Add utility functions to delete or tombstone a job (`DeleteJob` or `MarkJobDeleted`), removing the job document and associated task states or marking them for GC.
+- Define retention policy (e.g., delete jobs after configurable TTL once finished) and require appropriate IAM for cleanup operations.
+- Dashboard/monitoring consumers can subscribe in a "monitor" mode (subscribe to all tags/tasks) to display job lifecycle and status changes.

 ## 6. Testing Strategy